 You may have heard that a search was conducted “incident to an arrest.”
 In the above example, if the police officer decided there was probable cause to arrest the driver for marijuana possession, he would most likely be justified in conducting a search of the passenger compartment of the vehicle as well as searching the person of the driver and passengers.
 The courts have carved this exception to the rule out of the need to protect police officers as well as the need to effectively secure what would now be considered a crime scene.

 The Plain View Doctrine

 Another exception to the warrant requirement is known as the plain view doctrine.
 This legal concept simply means that if the items to be seized are in plain view, the police typically do not need a warrant.
 Using the same example, imagine that the police officer arrived at the accident scene and did not have any evidence of marijuana possession.
-In the course of his investigation, he saw a couple of plastic-wrapped bales in the back seat that was filled with a green leafy substance.
+During his investigation, he saw a couple of plastic-wrapped bales in the back seat filled with a green leafy substance.
 Chances are, he would be justified in searching the packages in that they were clearly visible to anyone who happened by the vehicle.

-In a case like this, though, you need to be represented by a skilled defense attorney.
+In a case like this, you need to be represented by a skilled defense attorney.
 Jad Sarsour has been defending Northern Virginians for over ten years in all manner of criminal cases.
-If you have been charged with an offense after an accident (with or without a search), give him a call today at 703-385-6868 to set up your initial consultation.
-Let him examine the facts surrounding the charges and determine the best course of defense for you.
+If you have been charged with an offense after an accident (with or without a search), call him today at 703-385-6868 to set up your initial consultation.
+Let him examine the facts surrounding the charges and determine your best course of defense.